 Culture also matters here.
-You’d be excluding millennials whose culture says that words in all caps denotes screaming.
+You’d be excluding millennials whose culture says that words in all caps denote screaming.
 We millennials consider all caps aggressive so when you use this, you are SCREAMING AT US AND BEING MEAN.

-When we use more accessible language to speak about a thing, we reach not only the highly educated, but laypeople, beginners, and even highly educated people for whom English isn’t their first language.
+When we use a more accessible language to speak about a thing, we reach not only the highly educated, but laypeople, beginners, and even highly educated people for whom English isn’t their first language.
 As much as possible, I like to banish pretentious lingo from my communications.
 All industries have specialized language and jargon they use inside.
 Pompous language excludes people.
 Unless you’re publishing in a medical journal or to a highly specialized audience (of people with English as a first language) at a closed event, just use regular words.

 These are but a few ways in which designing inclusively solves for mistakes that would unintentionally exclude valuable members of the audience.
 Unless the designing of experiences is your wheelhouse, you don’t need to become an expert in inclusion.
 I like to think that at the very least, knowing enough to become aware that you don’t know what you don’t know is a great start.
 Becoming aware means you can seek to add members to your team who keep these principles in mind to further the reach of your brand.

 Limiting Beliefs & Unconscious Bias this is an episode from my podcast experiment of 2019.
 The accompanying website no longer exists, but I’m very proud of this episode in which I sit with a psychotherapist and discover, on the spot, about my limiting beliefs.
 Herein lies exercises you can do to discover your own blind spots and limiting beliefs.